windelbouwman/ppci/docs/howto/jitting.rst

 Instead of translating our code to C, we can as well compile python directly, by using type hints and a restricted subset of the python language.
-For this we can use the p2p module:
+For this we can use the :mod:`ppci.lang.python` module:

 .. doctest:: jitting